adfaure/adfaure.github.io/content/_index.md

 on projects including Artificial Intelligence.

-I’m currently interested in Machine Learning in sensible contexts, such as the Healthcare context, and in Ethics of Algorithms.
-(even if Multi-agent systems keep a special place in my heart and if the Ant Colony Optimization algorithm stays my favorite algorithm).
+I’m currently interested in Machine Learning in sensible contexts, such as the Healthcare context, and in Ethics of Algorithms (even if Multi-agent systems keep a special place in my heart and if the Ant Colony Optimization algorithm stays my favorite algorithm).